Cryptocurrency: Environmental effects

-In terms of annual consumption (kWh/yr), the figures were: Polkadot (70,237), Tezos (113,249), Avalanche (489,311), Algorand (512,671), Cardano (598,755) and Solana (1,967,930).
+In terms of annual consumption (kWh/year), the figures were: Polkadot (70,237), Tezos (113,249), Avalanche (489,311), Algorand (512,671), Cardano (598,755) and Solana (1,967,930).
 This equates to Polkadot consuming 7 times the electricity of an average U.S. home, Cardano 57 homes and Solana 200 times as much.
 The research concluded that PoS networks consumed 0.001% the electricity of the bitcoin network.
 University College London researchers reached a similar conclusion.

-Variable renewable energy power stations could invest in bitcoin mining to reduce curtailment, hedge electricity price risk, stabilize the grid, increase the profitability of renewable energy power stations and therefore accelerate transition to sustainable energy.
+Some studies have modeled Bitcoin mining as a potentially flexible electricity load, suggesting that, under certain conditions, mining operations could use otherwise curtailed electricity or improve project economics.

 Technological limitations

-There are also purely technical elements to consider.
+There are also purely technical elements in play.
 For example, technological advancement in cryptocurrencies such as bitcoin result in high up-front costs to miners in the form of specialized hardware and software.
 Cryptocurrency transactions are normally irreversible after a number of blocks confirm the transaction.
-Additionally, cryptocurrency private keys can be permanently lost from local storage due to malware, data loss or the destruction of the physical media.
-This precludes the cryptocurrency from being spent, resulting in its effective removal from the markets.
+Additionally, cryptocurrency private keys can be permanently lost from local storage due to malware, data loss, or simply carelessness.
+This precludes the cryptocurrency from any usage whatsoever, permanently, thus removing it from the market.